BartKowalskii/Stamply_qa_automation/README.md

 ## Current Test Coverage

-The project currently contains **28 automated UI tests** covering important application functionality, including:

-* User login and authentication flows
-* Navigation between application sections
-* Verification of UI elements
+✔ 28 automated UI tests

+Coverage includes:

+- Login & authentication
+- Navigation
+- UI validation
-* Form interactions
+- Form interactions
-* Core business workflows
+- Core business workflows
-* Positive and negative test scenarios
+- Positive & negative scenarios

 The test suite is continuously expanded as new features are introduced into the application.

+## Planned Improvements

+- Cross-browser execution
+- GitHub Actions CI
+- Test reporting with Allure
+- Parallel execution
+- Data-driven testing

 ## My Contribution

 I am responsible for the development and maintenance of the automation framework and automated test scenarios for the Stamply application.